Common reasons to consider roadside assistance

 Here are some common reasons why you may want to consider roadside assistance and how to stay safe if your car is broken down on the side of the road.

-Most cars have a spare tire in the trunk or mounted on the back.
-It likely even has a small jack and tire iron.
+Not all new cars come with a spare tire, though they may be equipped with "run-flats" to continue driving for a short allowable distance, or a compressor and sealant kit to temporarily fix a flat tire.
+Those that do typically have a spare tire in the trunk or mounted under the trunk.
 If you know how, changing a flat tire yourself is generally quick and easy, as long as you can do so safely.
-If you’ve never done it before, then you probably won’t want to try learning once you’re stranded.
+If you've never done it before, then you probably won't want to try learning once you're stranded.
 Flat tires are one of the most common reasons to contact roadside assistance.

-Jumper cables are a key component in a car emergency kit.
+Jumper cables are a key component in a car emergency kit but should only be used in an emergency situation.
 Make sure you know how to use the jumper cables properly.
-If you’re alone and need to jump start your car, you should call for help.
+If you're alone and need to jump start your car, you should call for help.
 Never flag down another motorist, which could be dangerous, says Consumer Reports.
-If your battery is completely dead or you haven’t stored your jumper cables properly, even the cables might not work, says AutoGuides.com.
+If your battery is completely dead or you haven't stored your jumper cables properly, even the cables might not work.

 Most cars come with two keys or key fobs.
 Naturally, giving your spare key or key fob to a loved one or keeping it in your home can be helpful in this situation as you can contact your friend or spouse and wait for them.
 But, if you're far away, don't have time to get a new key fob battery or need to get into your vehicle more quickly, contacting roadside assistance might be your best bet.
 If you don't have roadside assistance already, some companies may provide help without signing up in advance.